gavinhoward/bc/manuals/development.md

 It does this with arguments to the test scripts that are either a `1` or a `0`, depending on whether tests of that type should be enabled or not.
-These arguments are why I suggest, in the [Test Scripts][148] section, to always use a `make` target to run the test suite or any individual test.
+These arguments are why I suggest, in the [Test Scripts][148] section, to always use a `rig` target to run the test suite or any individual test.
 I have added a lot of targets to make this easy and as fast as possible.

 In addition to all of that, the build system is responsible for selecting the